Bin packing problem: Computational complexity

-Mandal, Chakrabary and Ghose proved that BP-SPF is NP-hard.
+Mandal, Chakrabarti and Ghose proved that BP-SPF is NP-hard.

 Menakerman and Rom showed that BP-SIF and BP-SPF are both strongly NP-hard.
 Despite the hardness, they present several algorithms and investigate their performance.
 Their algorithms use classic algorithms for bin-packing, like next-fit and first-fit decreasing, as a basis for their algorithms.

 Bertazzi, Golden and Wang introduced a variant of BP-SIF with $1-x$ split rule: an item is allowed to be split in only one way according to its size.
 It is useful for the vehicle routing problem for example.
 In their paper, they provide the worst-case performance bound of the variant.

 Shachnai, Tamir and Yehezkeli developed approximation schemes for BP-SIF and BP-SPF; a dual PTAS (a PTAS for the dual version of the problem), an asymptotic PTAS called APTAS, and a dual asymptotic FPTAS called AFPTAS for both versions.

 Ekici introduced a variant of BP-SPF in which some items are in conflict, and it is forbidden to pack fragments of conflicted items into the same bin.
 They proved that this variant, too, is NP-hard.

 Cassazza and Ceselli introduced a variant with no cost and no overhead, and the number of bins is fixed.
 However, the number of fragmentations should be minimized.
 They present mathematical programming algorithms for both exact and approximate solutions.